 What do trainees need to do?
 When do trainees need to do it?
 Entry 1 entry application At the start of the specialty foundation phase.
 Learning Minimum 36 months full time equivalent (FTE) professional experience Minimum 12 months FTE during each phase.
+1 procedural logbook Over the course of Advanced Training.
+Attend 1 national or international scientific meeting Before the end of Advanced Training.
 RACP Advanced Training Orientation resource Available in 2025.
 RACP Supervisor Professional Development Program Before the end of Advanced Training.
 RACP Australian Aboriginal, Torres Strait Islander and Māori Cultural Competence and Cultural Safety resource Before the end of Advanced Training, if not completed during Basic Training.
 Recommended completion before the specialty consolidation phase.
 RACP Health Policy, Systems and Advocacy resource Before the end of Advanced Training.
 Recommended completion before the transition to fellowship phase.
-1 communication skills workshop (recommended) Recommended completion before the end of Advanced Training.
 Recommended resources Recommended completion over the course of Advanced Training.
 Teaching Nominate 1 research project supervisor Recommended to be nominated before the specialty consolidation phase.
 Assessment 1 research project Before the end of Advanced Training.
 Recommended submission before the transition to fellowship phase.